 To be eligible for admission, applicants are required to have a minimum cumulative GPA of 2.75 and a minimum of 24 credits, as well as additional exceptional academic qualifications.

-Applicants with a cumulative GPA of 2.5-2.74 may be eligible for Conditional Acceptance for GPA to the School of Education based on the following conditions:
+Applicants with a cumulative GPA of 2.5-2.74 may be eligible for Conditional Acceptance for GPA to the College of Education based on the following conditions:

 - Have earned at least 45 credits